Curt White

-Curt White (born 1962) was an Olympic weightlifter for the United States in the 1988 Summer Olympics.
-He is a Chiropractor in Mooresville, North Carolina.
+Curt White (born 1962) is a former Olympic weightlifter for the United States in the 1988 Summer Olympics.
+He is a chiropractor in Mooresville, North Carolina.

 Education

 He obtained his degree from Eastern Illinois University in Charleston, Illinois and also graduated from Logan College of Chiropractic in St. Louis, Missouri in 1988.

 Olympics

-Dr. White was a member of the 1988 Olympic Weightlifting team and participated in Olympic Weightlifting for over 20 years.
-Throughout his time as an Olympic Weightlifter, he held and still holds several National Records.
-White was inducted into The US Olympic Weightlifting Hall of Fame in 1998.
+White was a member of the 1988 Olympic weightlifting team and participated in Olympic weightlifting for over 20 years.
+Throughout his time as an Olympic weightlifter, he held and still holds several national records.
+White was inducted into the US Olympic Weightlifting Hall of Fame in 1998.